 Aerobic activity can help control weight and can lower your risk of heart disease, diabetes, and many other conditions.

-Muscle-strengthening exercises are important for the same reasons but will also boost your metabolism.
+Muscle-strengthening exercises are essential for the same reasons but will also boost your metabolism.

 Exercise routines, like all routines, can be modified for variety to keep it interesting as you build this healthy habit.
 As always consult your doctor before starting any exercise program.
 He’ll know if you are healthy enough to start and at what level.